Omar2522003/Projects-with-C-/README.md

 2. choosing the device that he wants
 * Display the devices with their prices and applying discount iff available
-* Modify the order if he wants to change another device with anothe one by using (Binary Search Tree Method) 1.The user types the Id of the device that he wants to change it by using (binary search tree method)\ 2.choose the category of the new device that he wants\
+* Modify the order if he wants to change another device with anothe one by using (Binary Search Tree Method)
+1. The user types the Id of the device that he wants to change it by using (binary search tree method)\
+2. choose the category of the new device that he wants\
-3.Choos the new device that he wants
+3. Choos the new device that he wants
 * Remove device
 1.The user types the Id of the device that he wants to remove it by using (binary search tree method)
 * Add to favourite